grinnell-cs/csc151-images/_eboards/eboard18.md

 ### Which principles did you find surprising (or most surprising)?
 Why?

+* Avoid harm was interesting, not in the basics, but "avoid unjustified harm".
+Is there justified harm?
+* While there are some things about respecting the work of others, I was surprised to see how broadly this reflected "Protect society as a whole".
+* It's interesting that professionals are not only expected to focus on their own projects, but also to share their broader expertise in critiquing technology in general.

 ### Which are your "favorite" principles?
 Why?

+* 4.1 Uphold, promote, and respect the principles of the [Pirates'] Code.
+* 1.4 Be fair and *take action* not to discriminate.
+You need to be proactive, rather than just assuming that you are not discriminating.
+* What should we do about the fact that people often don't uphold the policy?

 ### Which principles do you expect to be hardest to follow?
 Why?

+* The rules of the workplace may contradict the rules of the code.
+How should we deal with that issue?
+What should you do if the rules are set up against you.
+* It seems like lots of software engineers have difficulty following *any* of these rules.
+* 2.6 Perform work only in areas of competence.
+Determining competence can be hard.
+And sometimes you have to work in an area you are less competent in to become competent.
+Plus "Do this by Thursday."

 A case study
 ------------